Floigan Bros.: Development

 Floigan Bros. was in development in 1999 before the Dreamcast itself was even released but the game wasn't released until 2001, after production of the Dreamcast had ceased.
 Sega confirmed that there were "developmental setbacks" during this time.

-The US version of the game was cracked by Echelon the same day of the title's launch and released on internet on August 1st, 2001.
+The US version of the game was cracked by Echelon the same day of the title's launch and released on the internet on August 1st, 2001.

 The game's logo also has the words 'episode 1' on it, implying that it was meant to be the first of a series.
 This is backed up with an IGN interview with Visual Concepts' Greg Thomas where they repeatedly referred to the game as "the first installment", mentioned "further installments" and specifically in relation to additional episodes they said "Ultimately, we want to make as many of these as we can" and "Each new Floigan Bros. game would have its own storyline".

 Downloadable content (DLC) also existed but not all of the content was released due to the discontinuation of the Dreamcast and the game's commercial failure.
 These were monthly DLC files which included mini games, mail, outfits, etc. The actual content was hidden on the game disc, but was unlocked when the player downloaded the DLC file.
-On March 10, 2017, Dreamcast Live announced that the original developers released a modded version of the VMU save file to allow all of the content to be accessible for the first time ever.
+On March 10, 2017, Dreamcast Live announced that the original developers had released a modded version of the VMU save file to allow all of the content to be accessible for the first time ever.
 Dreamcast Live provided access to the DLC file.

-There was also the intention to allow for players to save and trade their Moigles using the VMU.
+There was also the intention to allow players to save and trade their Moigles using the VMU.